dashfaq/dashfaq.github.io/index.md

 > If you want to throw it away or sell it, you can disassociate it from your account on the "[Content and Devices](https://www.amazon.com/mn/dcw/myx.html#/home/devices/1)" menu.
 Click the `...` button and select "Deregister".

 > Alternatives to throwing them out:
 >  * You can crack it open to get the AAA battery inside.
-(Some people have suggested using [plumber's pliers](https://www.google.com/search?q=plumber%27s+pliers).)
+(Some people have suggested using [plumber's pliers](https://www.google.com/search?q=plumber%27s+pliers).
+You might also try a hammer and/or screwdriver.
+Be safe!)
 >  * You can search for "[dash button hacks](https://www.google.com/search?q=dash+button+hacks)" to learn how to use it for home automation.
+Turn on your smart lights with the press of a button, trigger an IFTTT job to call your cell phone, etc.
 >  * After you disassociate the button from your account, you can sell them in bulk on eBay to other people who want to use them for home automation.